Prince Andrew Romanoff: Life in the United States

 Following his discharge from the Royal Navy at the end of World War II, Andrew Andreievich became an intern on an English farm in Kent, learning to become an agronomist.
 He also worked in a special garden near London.
 Finding no further prospects in Europe, after the invitation in 1949 of his uncle Prince Vasily Alexandrovich, along with his cousin Prince Nikita Nikitich, and having only 800 dollars in his pocket, he immigrated to the United States on a cargo ship carrying racehorses, pigeons, and eight passengers.

 After settling in California, he started working in a store, then worked with his uncle at California Packing, where he grew tomatoes using hydroponics and worked on the introduction of new varieties of vegetables.

 He studied sociology and criminology at the University of California at Berkeley.
 Then he worked as a broker in a shipping company and spent three years in Japan and Korea.
 After his return to San Francisco, Andrew Andreievich became a real estate agent.
 He also worked as a simple employee behind the chair factory and became a designer.
-He became a naturalised U.S. citizen on December 20, 1954.
+He became a naturalised U.S. citizen on 20 December 1954.

-Following the death of his second wife, he moved to the city of Inverness, Marin County, California, where he worked as a carpenter and joiner, and later was engaged in a jewellery business.
+Following the death of his second wife, he moved to the town of Inverness, Marin County, California, where he worked as a carpenter and joiner, and later was engaged in a jewellery business.

 He began to draw as a primitive artist, without formal art education, drawing pictures by intuition and relying on imagination.
 Andrew Andreievich also engaged in artistic photography.
 After retirement, he devoted himself entirely to art.
 On his preferred medium of Shrinky Dinks (plastic sheets that shrink by two-thirds when cooked in an oven), he drew and painted, shrinking the scenes, then mounted them on painted panels.
 Andrew's artwork was firmly rooted in the traditions of American folk art.
 His work typically depicted personal memories, impressions of American news, culture, and scenes of domestic life.

 Andrew Andreievich lived with his wife, the American painter Inez Storer, in Inverness, California.
 In 2007, he released an autobiography called The Boy Who Would Be Tsar, illustrated with his artwork.
 His work has been exhibited worldwide, including recent exhibitions at Gallery 16 in San Francisco.

-He died on November 28, 2021, at an assisted living facility in San Anselmo, California.
+He died on 28 November 2021, at an assisted living facility in San Anselmo, California.

 Marriages and children

 Prince Andrew married three times.
-He was married firstly in San Francisco on September 9, 1951, to Elena Konstantinovna Durnova (1927, Tokyo, Japan – 1992, Oakland, California).
-She was the only daughter of Russian nobleman Konstantin Afanasievich Durnovo (1896–1970) and wife Felixa Stanislavovna Zapalska (1903–2002).
+He was married firstly in San Francisco on 9 September 1951, to Elena Konstantinovna Durneva (1928, Tokyo, Japan – 1993, Oakland, California).
+She was the only daughter of Russian nobleman Konstantin Afanasievich Durnev (1896–1970) and wife Felixa Stanislavovna Zapalska (1903–2001).
 They had one son before divorcing in 1959: